 In Person On-Field Training @ Fairmont, WV (Choose one)

 Saturday, March 12, 2022 – 9am – 3 pm

 Sunday, March 13 – 10am – 2 pmTo sign up and take the class, you must send an email to: firstname.lastname@example.org.
 After we receive your email of interest, further instructions will be sent to you including links to join the local training classes online.

 Upon successful completion of the training class, you can become a member of the Mountaineer Lacrosse Officials Association and be able to referee boy’s lacrosse in West Virginia.

 The 2022 Season will feature some new teams.
-At the October 3rd WVSLA meeting 5 new programs were added to the state league.
+At the October 3rd WVSLA meeting, the WVSLA added five new programs to the state league.
 The Eastern Panhandle added Musselman and Martinsburg Ladies teams, while Hedgesville and Jefferson added additional boys programs.
-On the western side of the state the Mountain State Vikings boys team became the newest program.
+On the state's western side, the Mountain State Vikings boys team became the newest program.